-Although customer demand is affected by austerity measures posed by the Central Government and macro-economic uncertainties, property prices are not expected to decrease substantively.
-In anticipation of appreciation of Renminbi as well as enormous domestic demand, the Board remains optimistic to the property market in Mainland China and the Group will continue to place emphasis on strengthening the property development and investment business, and may acquire additional land bank to richen its land reserve, specifically in the second and third tier cities in PRC which the market trend and growth potential is consistently increasing, however, the Group has no specific investment plan in relation to any particular project currently.
+The Board remains optimistic about the property market in Mainland China and the Group will continue to place emphasis on strengthening the property development and investment business.
+The Group may acquire additional land to richen the Group's land reserve, specifically in the second and third-tier cities in the PRC where the markets continue to be bullish and growth potential is consistently increasing.
+However, the Group has no specific investment plan in relation to any particular project currently.